 I planned a morning hike every Saturday for the next four weeks, and you know what?
 The first time out was painful.
 I kept thinking about all the other things I could be doing and almost pulled the plug on the whole thing.
 Then I decide to go ahead with the next three Saturdays.
 I am glad I stuck with it.
 They have been life-changing for me.
 My weekends are more productive, and I look forward to it.
 Now I am working on ways to implement downtime during the week.

-I will add, if you don’t have a dog, you should think about getting one, we got our Labradoodle from Preferable Pups.
-Dogs really know how to turn a day around with that whole unconditional love thing.
+I will add, if you don’t have a dog, you should think about getting one, dogs really know how to turn a day around with that whole unconditional love thing.

 Sometimes stuff just happens no matter how well prepared for the day we are.
 You step in that gum.
 You make a mistake at work.
 The question to ask yourself when stuff happens is, Will I even remember this in a week or a month?
 Learn the difference between what requires your attention and what is really just not that big of a deal.
 Don’t dwell on things, no good can come from it.
 Let everything you can roll off your back.